 1. Database Creation Method and Engine Version

-For the engine version we will work with the 8.0.16 but if you need a specific version by compatibility reasons feel free to change it.
+For the engine version, we will work with the 8.0.16 but if you need a specific version for compatibility reasons feel free to change it.
 Next, dropdown the “Version” options and choose “MySQL 8.0.16”

-Depending on the chosen option, in the next section the default settings will be showing.
+Depending on the chosen option, in the next section, the default settings will be shown.
 To continue, select the “Dev/Test” option.

 Specify the following properties:

 - DB instance identifier: Set name to identify the DB instance

 - Master username: A username that will be used to connect to the DB instance